Sheetal777/Python-Codes/README.md

 # Python codes

-As the name, Here I'll put some basic scripts in Python.
+Here I'll put some basic scripts in Python.
 Also, if you have any interesting script to share, I welcome you here!